slesinger/georamos/docs/index.md

 1    Help
 2    Upload memory area to GeoRAM file
 3    Download GeoRAM file to memory
-5    Copy file
+5    Copy file     ??? can i do it without temp mempry???  remove this?
-6    Move file
+6    Move file     ??? can i do it without temp mempry???  remove this?
 7    Create a new directory
 8    Delete file or directoru under cursor
 9    Menu
 0    Exit to Basic
 Cursor up and down: Move cursor
-SHIFT+RETURN: Skip to next panel or input
+Left | Right: Change to next panel or input   !!!!!
+RETURN: cd into dir | start PRG
 Aarrow left: escape from input
 C=+g switch panel to georam
 C=+8/9 switch panel to disk drive 8/9